aodenweller/pypsa-eur-iam/README.md

 ## Getting started

-See the [upstream PyPSA-Eur documentation](https://pypsa-eur.readthedocs.io) for general usage.
-IAM-specific functionality will be documented in the [IAM-PyPSA-coupling](https://github.com/pik-piam/iam-pypsa-coupling) package in the future.
+See the [upstream PyPSA-Eur documentation](https://pypsa-eur.readthedocs.io) for general PyPSA-Eur usage.
+For IAM-specific functionality — what data is exchanged, how the coupling package works, technology mapping, downscaling, capacity harmonisation, sector coupling — see the [IAM-PyPSA-coupling Getting Started guide](https://pik-piam.github.io/IAM-PyPSA-coupling/getting-started/).

-For now, see the following key files:
+For this repo specifically, see the following key files:

 - `Snakefile_REMIND`: Main snakemake file for the coupling with IAMs, currently configured for REMIND.
   - Includes new wildcards for `iter_REMIND` (only used for bidirectional coupling) and `year_REMIND` for REMIND timesteps